JakobGM/astrality/README.rst

 |logo| Astrality - A Dynamic Configuration File Manager |pypi_version| |travis-ci| |rtfd| |coveralls| |gitter|
 ==============================================================================================================

+    Astrality is the "dotfile"-manager you wish you always had.

 What does it do?
 ================

-Astrality is an `Ansible <https://www.ansible.com/>`_-like approach to low-configuration management of dotfiles.
-It allows you to write all your configuration files as templates which will be *automatically* compiled when modified.
+Astrality offers an  `Ansible <https://www.ansible.com/>`_-like approach to dotfile management that adapts to your existing dotfiles structure, not the other way around.
+You can start to write configuration files as templates which will be *automatically* compiled to their intended location when they are modified.

-Astrality will replace placeholders within templates with ``context`` values defined in a central configuration file.
-Furthermore, you can dynamically manipulate that ``context`` at predefined times and events.
+Templating allows more flexibility when writing otherwise static configuration files, replacing placeholders with values defined in a central configuration file.
+Astrality builds upon this by allowing you to dynamically manipulate the context store, changing configuration files based on the current OS, the time of day, and much more.

 By publishing an Astrality module to GitHub, others can try out your configuration by only pasting one line into their configuration.
 The use of template placeholders in your configuration files make such sharing portable on cross of different systems and user preferences.

+Take a look at the `full documentation <https://astrality.readthedocs.io>`_ for more information, and feel free to drop by our `Gitter room <https://gitter.im/astrality/Lobby>`_ for any questions you might have.

 **Here is gif demonstrating how Astrality is used to**: